Restaurants near Our B&B in the Brandywine Valley

 AZIE’S: Media.
 Inspired by Japanese cuisine, an exquisite blend of flavors from cultures around the world…Japan, Thailand, France, Italy.
 Owner is former chef at Morimoto.
 Excellent food, lovely upscale atmosphere, casual dress.
 Great wine list with attentive and knowledgeable wait staff.
 On Sundays offer $10 off all wines.
 Ten minutes.

-STYERS GARDEN CAFE: Open Wednesday through Saturday.
+TERRAIN AT STYERS (Previously called STYERS GARDEN CAFE): Open Wednesday through Saturday.
 This restaurant celebrates the cycle of the season and beauty and bounty of the land.
 They take pride in crafting menus using hand selected local produce, meats and dairy products from farmers they know and trust.
 Smart casual Dress.
 BYOB.
 Really quaint surroundings.
 It is a small restaurant and they do private parties so can be difficult to get into.
 Glen Mills.
 5 minutes.

 Brandywine Prime: Located in the heart of the Brandywine Valley.
 The cuisine is strictly twenty-first century with an emphasis on seasonal & locally grown ingredients including in-house dry aged, local beef.
 Modern finishes to an historic building create an inviting, hip atmosphere that welcomes all-from tourists to business travelers to local families.
 Dining Style: Casual Dining Cuisine: Steakhouse, American.
 6 miles, 10 minutes.

 Ariano’s: Traditional Rustica style Pizza and an assortment of Italian dishes including mussels in garlic sauce and fried artichoke hearts.
 They have a liquor license and offer beer, wine, and spirits.
 My favorite dish is their tomato risotto.
 Live music Monday nights.